University Hospitals Birmingham NHS Foundation Trust: Performance

 In December 2013 the Trust was one of thirteen hospital trusts named by Dr Foster Intelligence as having higher than expected mortality indicator scores for the period April 2012 to March 2013 in their Hospital Guide 2013.

 In August 2014 the trust wrote to local Clinical Commissioning Groups advising them that it would no longer accept referrals into pain, dermatology and general surgery from GPs outside the boundary of the trust because of capacity problems.
 The Trust had been forced to fully re-open the former Queen Elizabeth Hospital, which was supposed to be closed after the new site was opened in 2010.
 In October 2014 Julie Moore called for a major overhaul of financial rules to help popular hospitals cope with the extra demand their reputations attract.

-The trust expected to finish 2015-16 with a deficit of more than £31 million as a result of changes to the NHS tariff.
+The trust expected to finish 2015–16 with a deficit of more than £31 million as a result of changes to the NHS tariff.

 In June 2014 the trust reported that Accident and Emergency Department activity had continued to rise with more than 102,000 attendances, a 4.9% increase over the previous year.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 7712 full-time equivalent staff and a sickness absence rate of 3.86%.
 82% of staff recommend it as a place for treatment and 70% recommended it as a place to work.

 In March 2016 the Trust's cardiac surgery service was heavily criticised in a Care Quality Commission report, having been identified as a significant mortality outlier when compared to similar services.

 In September 2016, the trust was selected by NHS England as one of twelve Global Digital Exemplars.

 Birmingham was close to target for planned operations and care but missed targets for seeing A&E patients within 4 hours and also missed targets for cancer care which should start within 62 days.

 In December 2019, as the Trust plummeted to its lowest performance, amongst the worst nationally, in their treatment of A&E patients it encouraged patients to consult Ask A&E for guidance on where to go after providing their symptoms.

 In July 2021, the General Medical Council issued a warning to the trust's then medical director David Rosser after falsely reporting to the regulator that he was not aware that a doctor he referred in 2017 was a whistleblower.
 They stated that his action risked "bringing the profession into disrepute ".
 The GMC took no further action against the doctor reported and they went on to win an employment tribunal for wrongful dismissal.

+The board is ethnically diverse with 7 out of 17 directors from ethnic minority groups.
+There has not been a director who was not white in the last 20 years In 2017, 36% of the trust's overall workforce were from a BAME background and in 2020 about half the medical staff.